 Why Immersive Elements Matter More Than Ever Right Now

-Communicating with engaging visuals and interactive elements is easier than you might expect—and it could offer an engaging alternative for members who find virtual events frustrating.
+Communicating with engaging visuals and interactive elements is easier than you might expect—and it could offer a stimulating alternative for members who find virtual events frustrating.

 By Melissa Bouma